Persona usage for product development

 And this is where data-driven personas come into play!

-Apart from secondary demographic features, the heart of personas is the customers’ needs, pain points, emotions, and triggers towards a product.
+Apart from secondary demographic features, the heart of buyer persona creation is the customers’ needs, pain points, emotions, and triggers towards a product.
 If you can link these core persona features with current market trends, you have the answers to these questions.

 There are many ways to investigate and answer them.
 Still, we believe that Persona-Product Trend Analysis (PPTA) is probably the most effective way because it combines the benefits of personas like personalization, granularity, and tangibility with the strategic guidance of market research.